 If after all this you’re still skeptical about using infographics, chill.
 They aren’t the only tools that lead to higher rankings and better relationships.

 Maybe you’re great at making and editing videos?
 Offer to create a short video for an influencer.
 Are you skilled in making Slideshares and presentations?
 Offer to do that instead.
 You can create ebooks for people, or even make interesting custom charts.
-Use a chart maker tool like Beam by Venngage to create them for free.
+Use a chart maker tool like Venngage to create them for free.

 The point is, figure out where your talent lies and what skills or services you can offer someone.